Ann Arbor Sex Crime Lawyer Represents Those Accused of Sex Crimes in Michigan

 Fourth Degree Criminal Sexual Conduct Penalties and Overview

 This type of criminal sexual conduct involves sexual touching.
 A first example would be where the person touched is over 13 and under 16, but the person touching is more than five years older than the person touched.
 Another example is where the sexual touching is accomplished through physical violence or surprise.
-As with the other types of criminal sexual conduct, the number of possible scenarios which could be fourth-degree criminal sexual conduct is more than what is listed here.
+As with the other types of criminal sexual conduct, the number of possible scenarios that could be fourth-degree criminal sexual conduct is more than what is listed here.

 The offenses listed above are the sexual assault types of criminal sex charges.
 However, there are other types of sex crimes that don’t involve assault.
 No matter your arrest, the Ann Arbor sex crime attorneys at ArborYpsi are here to help.